 “Kelsey immediately rose to the top as the leading candidate to lead our Girls program into the future.
 She has great enthusiasm and knowledge of using soccer as means of teaching life lessons to girls.
 We are all thrilled to have her on our team!” - Gregg Olson, Exec.
 Dir., MU

-Kesley will be hitting the ground running during Winter Training, where many MU players and family members will have the chance to meet and get to know her.
-Check out the Q/A below for a sneak peak into the life of MU’s newest DOC.
+Kesley will hit the ground running during Winter Training, where many MU players and family members will have the chance to meet and get to know her.
+Check out the Q/A below for a sneak peek into the life of MU’s newest DOC.

 Q&A With Kelsey

 Tell us about your soccer background - where have you coached and played?